cdvelop/tinystring/README.md

 - `Contains(text, search string)`: Checks if a string contains another, returns boolean (e.g. `Contains("hello world", "world")` -> `true`)
 - `CountOccurrences(text, search string)`: Counts how many times a string appears in another (e.g. `CountOccurrences("hello hello world", "hello")` -> `2`)
 - `Repeat(n int)`: Repeats the string n times (e.g. "abc".Repeat(3) -> "abcabcabc")
-- `Truncate(maxWidth any, reservedChars ...any)`: Truncates text to a specific width, adding ellipsis if necessary and padding with spaces if text is shorter.
+- `Truncate(maxWidth any, reservedChars ...any)`: Truncates text so that it does not exceed the specified width, adding ellipsis if necessary.
+If the text is shorter or equal, it remains unchanged.
 The maxWidth parameter accepts any numeric type.
 The reservedChars parameter is optional and also accepts any numeric type. (e.g. "Hello, World!".Truncate(10) -> "Hello, ..." or "Hello, World!".Truncate(10, 3) -> "Hell...")
 - `TruncateName(maxCharsPerWord any, maxWidth any, text string)`: Truncates names and surnames in a user-friendly way for displaying in limited spaces like chart labels.
 It adds abbreviation dots where appropriate and handles the first word specially when there are more than 2 words.
 Parameters: maxCharsPerWord (maximum characters per word), maxWidth (maximum total length), and text (the string to process). (e.g. Convert("").TruncateName(3, 15, "Jeronimo Dominguez") -> "Jer.
 Dom...")
 - `RoundDecimals(decimals int)`: Rounds a numeric value to the specified number of decimal places (e.g. `Convert(3.12221).RoundDecimals(2).String()` -> `"3.12"`)
 - `FormatNumber()`: Formats a number with thousand separators and removes trailing zeros after the decimal point (e.g. `Convert(2189009.00).FormatNumber().String()` -> `"2.189.009"`)